-The Coordinated Referral Committee is the centralized access point for all school referrals

-- committee members include representatives from all treatment facilities in the Ottawa-Carleton region and a special education contact from each local board of education - admission to the program is determined by the clinical partners based on information provided and based on its own assessment - the clinical partners are responsible for contacting schools and parent(s)/guardian(s) and deciding the date of demission - transition to middle schools or residential moves is the responsibility of the sending community school to attend treatment plan meetings and pass information to the receiving community school - the principal or designate is the key contact while the student attends day treatment the next phase of treatment is reintegration into the community school or other program discussed during a treatment plan meeting once the student is re-registered and attending an OCDSB school, an IPRC may be convened by the school principal if warranted

-Ministry of Education

-Supervised Alternative Learning

-- provided for students 14 years of age and over who wish to be excused from regular full time attendance at school to pursue a Supervised Alternative Learning Plan as outlined in Ontario Regulation 374/10 - applications are considered by the Supervised Alternative Learning Committee, which is comprised of OCDSB staff and a trustee, as well as community representatives who are nonemployees of the OCDSB - regular contact with the student is maintained by a teacher and/or social worker from the sending school to ensure that the student conforms to the program requirements (Policy P.044.CUR)
+Programs and Services Description Ministry of Children, Community and Social Services (continued) The Coordinated Referral Committee is the centralized access point for all school referrals Committee members include representatives from all treatment programs in the Ottawa-Carleton region and a special education contact from each local board of education; admission to the program is determined by the clinical partners based on information provided and based on its own assessment; the clinical partners are responsible for contacting schools and parent(s)/guardian(s) and deciding the date of admission and demission; transition to middle schools or residential moves is the responsibility of the sending community school to attend treatment plan meetings and pass information to the receiving community school; the principal or designate is the key contact while the student attends day treatment programs, the next phase of treatment is reintegration into the community school or other program discussed during a treatment plan meeting once the student is re-registered and attending an OCDSB school, an IPRC may be convened by the school principal, if appropriate.
+Ministry of Education Supervised Alternative Learning Is intended to re-engage young people 14 to 17 years of age who are not attending school and who are therefore at risk of not graduating as outlined in Ontario Regulation 374/10; applications are considered by the Supervised Alternative Learning Committee, which is comprised of OCDSB staff and a trustee, as well as community representatives who are non-employees of the OCDSB; regular contact with the student is maintained by a teacher and/or social worker from the sending school to ensure that the student conforms to the program requirements (Policy P.044.CUR).

-Ministry of Community and Social Services

-Post 21 Programs for Students with Developmental Disabilities information in order to match the needs of the student with an appropriate adult community program Ottawa-Carleton District School Board Home instruction provided for students who are unable to attend school for medical reasons and have a doctor's written statement of need must be recommended by the school principal and approved by the appropriate supervisory officer and/or the special education principal approved for up to a maximum of five hours per week of instruction may begin after the ninth week of consecutive absence from an elementary school and in the sixth week for a semestered secondary school may be provided for up to six months in any given school year (Policy P.070.SES and Procedure PR.559.SES)
+Programs and Services Description Ministry of Children, Community and Social Services Post 21 Programs for Students with Developmental Disabilities school personnel will encourage families to apply to Developmental Services Ontario.
+Their mandate is to help families access programs and services for adults with developmental disabilities and/or autism after completion of the DSO application process, a case manager from Service Coordination is assigned to work with the student, parent(s)/guardian(s), and school personnel to collect information in order to match the needs of the student with an appropriate adult community program Ottawa-Carleton District School Board Home Instruction provided for students who are unable to attend school for medical reasons and have a doctor's written statement of need; must be recommended by the school principal and approved by the appropriate supervisory officer and/or the Principal of Learning Support Services; approved for up to a maximum of five hours per week of instruction; may begin after the ninth week of consecutive absence from an elementary school and in the sixth week for a semestered secondary school; may be provided for up to six months in any given school year (Policy P.070.SES and Procedure PR.559.SES).